-White Stone Calcium produces 12 colors of marble, granite and quartzite, with jet black, valley rose, salt and pepper, buckskin and china white among their offerings.
+White Stone Calcium produces 12 colors of marble, granite and quartzite.
+Additionally, jet black, valley rose, salt and pepper, buckskin and china white are among their offerings.

 Nature has produced a range of colors in Wilcox’s backyard.
 A large deposit of dolomite with few impurities formed the bright white rock.
-A vein of iron impurities in another area created a rose-colored aggregate, both of which feature large crystals that reflect light.
+A vein of iron impurities in another area created a rose-colored aggregate.
+Both of these feature large crystals that reflect light.

 White Stone Calcium’s specialty aggregates are also used for terrazzo flooring and in exposed aggregate precast buildings.
 Nike sought out the clean, white look for an office building in Oregon.
 The Beaverton City Library, also in Oregon, uses the buckskin-colored aggregate, which is very hard and resists scratches.

-Because there is no reactivity in the aggregate, acid etching does not change the colors, Wilcox says, and sandblasting or admixtures enhance them.
+Because there is no reactivity in the aggregate, acid etching does not change the colors, Wilcox says.
+Sandblasting or admixtures enhance them.

 East Coast colors